swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 Such a package would currently need to be split up into three separate packages in order to provide the appropriate dependency granularity:  one for the public library, another for the command line tools, and a third, private package to provide the shared implementation used by the other two packages.
 In the case of a single conceptual component that should have a single version number, this fracturing into multiple packages is directly contrary to the developer's preferred manner of packaging.

-What is needed is a way to allow package authors to declare conceptually distinct products of a package, and to allow client packages to define dependencies on individual products in a package.
+What is needed is a way to allow package authors to define conceptually distinct products of a package, and to allow client packages to declare dependencies on individual products in a package.

-Furthermore, explicit product definitions allow the package author to control the types of artifacts produced from the targets in the package.
-This can include such things as whether a library is built as a static or a dynamic library, and we expect that additional product types will be added over time to let package authors build more kinds of artifacts.
+Furthermore, explicit product definitions would allow the package author to control the types of artifacts produced from the targets in the package.
+This would include such things as whether a library is built as a static archive or a dynamic library.
+We expect that additional product types will be added over time to let package authors build more kinds of artifacts.

 ## Proposed solution